Diagnosis of HCM can be challenging

 • Genetic testing can identify a disease-causing mutation in up to 60% of patients with HCM1,3

-• Establishing a multigenerational (at least 3 generations) family history can help to confirm HCM and also identify family members at risk for disease1,2
+• Establishing a multigenerational (at least 3 generations) family history can help to confirm HCM and also identify family members at risk for disease1,3

-Simplifying the steps to a nonobstructive vs. obstructive HCM diagnosis
+Simplifying the steps to a nonobstructive vs. obstructive HCM diagnosis5

-Exercise echocardiography predicts HF progression and dictates management decisions in HCM2
+Exercise echocardiography predicts HF progression and dictates management decisions in HCM5

 Exercise echocardiography serves as a marker for disease progression since patients with provocable (labile) obstruction with exercise and no or only mild baseline symptoms develop advanced heart failure (HF) symptoms at a rate of 3.2% per year, exceeding that of nonobstructive patients (1.6% per year; p=0.002).
 Patients with provocable obstruction who develop drug-refractory limiting symptoms to New York Heart Association functional class III/IV become candidates for surgical myectomy (or selectively alcohol septal ablation) to reverse HF.
-Nonobstructive patients with functional class III/IV symptoms become heart transplant candidates.
-Modified with permission from Maron et al.
+Nonobstructive patients with functional class III/IV symptoms become heart transplant candidates.5

 RECOGNIZE the signs